egallicc/openmm_gaussvol_plugin/README.md

 A plugin that implements the Gaussian molecular volume and surface area model[1,2,3] in OpenMM.

+Support for this model continues as part of the [AGBNP OpenMM plugin](https://github.com/egallicc/openmm_agbnp_plugin).
+Please refer to the AGBNP project for production work.

 Emilio Gallicchio <egallicchio@brooklyn.cuny.edu>
 Last Modified: January 2017